SrinandanKota/MachineLearning/NeuralNeworkClassifiers/README.md

 # MachineLearning - Neural Network Classfiers

-In this assignment, you will experiment with the Neural Network classifier.
+In this assignment, we will experiment with the Neural Network classifier.

 1 Dataset

 This experiment will use the following data set from the UC Irvine Machine Learning Repository:
 Optical Recognition of Handwritten Digits Data Set (use optdigits.names, optdigits.tra as training data, and optdigits.tes as test data)
 (https://archive.ics.uci.edu/ml/datasets/Optical+Recognition+of+Handwritten+Digits).

+The files have been converted to a format so that it can be used by the scripts.

 2 Tasks